Westmount places

 Mrs. Louisa A. Simpson, daughter of Sir George Simpson (1900).

-Sir George Simpson was the governor of the Hudson’s Bay Company (1820-1860).
 “The governor of a territory stretching over most of British North America, Simpson had to be more than an efficient businessman.
 He had to be a politician, and, since part of the HBC’s domain was disputed by the United States and Russia, a diplomat as well.
-The conflict with the Russian American Company over trading territory on the northwest coast dated from the reorganization of the HBC at the time of the merger in 1821.
+The conflict with the Russian American Company over trading territory on the northwest coast dated back to the HBC’s reorganization during the 1821 merger.
 Simpson and HBC governor John Henry Pelly travelled to St. Petersburg (Leningrad, U.S.S.R.) in August 1838 to negotiate an agreement with Baron von Wrangel, the most influential director on the board of the Russian company.

 27 Chesterfield